pingcap/docs-dm/en/get-started.md

     loader-config-name: "loader1"

   - source-id: "mysql-replica-02"
-    block-allow-list: "instance"  # Using black-white-list if the DM's version <= v2.0.0-beta.2.
+    block-allow-list: "instance"  # Use black-white-list if the DM's version <= v2.0.0-beta.2.
     loader-config-name: "loader2"

   - source-id: "mysql-replica-03"
-    block-allow-list: "instance"  # Using black-white-list if the DM's version <= v2.0.0-beta.2.
+    block-allow-list: "instance"  # Use black-white-list if the DM's version <= v2.0.0-beta.2.
     loader-config-name: "loader3"

-block-allow-list:  # Using black-white-list if the DM's version <= v2.0.0-beta.2.
+block-allow-list:  # Use black-white-list if the DM's version <= v2.0.0-beta.2.
   instance:
     do-dbs: ["dmtest1"]